Welcome | Global Support

-- You will have until the end of 2019 to acclimate yourself to Early English Books Online in its new environment!
+- You will have until mid-January 2020 to acclimate yourself to Early English Books Online in its new environment!
 We encourage you to create new bookmarks, update your A-Z list and download new MARC records.
 You may also want to update your discovery tools to point your users to the new URL.
 In January 2020, we will decommission the Early English Books Online legacy URL and redirects will point remaining users of the legacy site to the new version of the product on the ProQuest platform.

 - During the dual access period, the final months of customers' usage of the legacy Early English Books Online site will still be available from the Administration Resources area of the legacy site (https://eebo.chadwyck.com).
 Once the legacy site has been turned off, via the redirect to the new instance, ProQuest will keep legacy usage statistics for approximately one year after the dual access period ends.
 Once you begin to use the new Early English Books Online on the ProQuest platform, usage statistics pertaining to this new version of the product will be available via the ProQuest Administrator Module (PAM).

 - Discovery services – Both Ex Libris PRIMO and SUMMON will enable the new feed to the new access URL at the time of launch so they can direct queries to either the legacy or the new site until the end of the dual access period.
 At the end of the dual access period, the legacy Early English Books Online site will be disabled and customers will have to select the new version of Early English Books Online in their discovery tools.

 - All Early English Books Online trials are now available only on the ProQuest Platform.

 Early English Books Online can be viewed in isolation or as part of Early Modern Books (EMB), which provides an integrated search and browse experience across both Early European Books (EEB) and EEBO.
 Materials can be searched and/or browsed by the following, amongst other options: